cosmos/sdk-tutorials/academy/3-my-own-chain-1/events-exer.md

 ---
-title: Exercise - Events - Emitting Game Information
+title: Exercise - Events - Emit Game Information
 order: 14
-description: Exercise - You emit game information using events
+description: Exercise - Emit game information using events
 tag: deep-dive
 ---

-# Exercise - Events - Emitting Game Information
+# Exercise - Events - Emit Game Information

 Your blockchain can now create and play games.
 However, it does not inform the outside world about this in a convenient way.
 That's where events come in - but what do you need to emit them?